-But there are times where you might want to use hotlink protection but still allow certain external domains to pull the images directly.
+But there are times when you might want to use hotlink protection but still allow certain external domains to pull the images directly.
 Obviously, you want your own domains to be able to do this.
-But another situations I run into often is with images in shared links on social media services.
+But another situation I run into often is with images in shared links on social media services.

 Below are the referrers I’ve been using to allow social media shared link images.
 I’m posting this mostly for my own reference, and I certainly can’t guarantee that the list is comprehensive or that all of these are actually necessary.
 But this list has been working for me, so maybe it’ll be useful as a starting point for someone else.

 I’m using wildcards here in place of hard-coded subdomains because these services tend to have multiple CDN subdomains they can pull from.

 I haven’t included Instagram because you can’t share links there, so it’s not going to be pulling the images from your domain.